zaratr/DeepLearningSmartApps/fitnessapp/README.md

 - Android APK v
 - Java JDK 17
 - Use Google API Key by placing it in: ()
+- if using intellij make sure to update IDE and downgrade gradle version (current issue with gradle and Intellij)

 ## The Team